breakds/fasl-make/README.md

 fasl based sbcl application builder.

 fasl-make is a tool written in common lisp that builds executables for your common lisp project.
 Under the hood, it compiles your lisp program into fasl file, and creates a bash wrapper to run it.
+This approach avoids the existence of a large and tedious dumped core.

 ## Documantation